adeoke/django-quarantine-workout-graphql/README.md

   					username: "testuser")
 ```

-We also indicated that we want the response to contain the users username, email and dateJoined properties:
+We also requested that the subfields we want in the response should contain the users `username`, `email` and `dateJoined` properties:

 ```text
 user{